Isotuning With Applications To Scale-Free Online Learning: GENERAL THEORY

 where we used \cref{thm:generic_DeltaT_null} (ii) on the last line.
 Finally, $\max_{t\in\barT}\|\ptx^* -\ptx_t\|$ is bounded by $D$, but also by $\|\ptx^* - \ptx_1\| + \sqrt{2\QQ\tau}$ by \cref{lem:md_travel} (in \cref{apdx:md}), where $\tau = \max \barT$.

 Putting it all together we have

 Now the main difference with the SOLO-FTRL bound~\citep{orabona2018solo} is that we have the term $\sqrt{\tau}\|\nabla_\tau\|$ instead of $\sqrt{T}\max_{t\in[T]}\|\nabla_t\|$.
 Naturally, we wish to understand how much of an improvement this is.
 First of all, since $\tau \leq T$, our bound is never worse.
 Furthermore, since $\delta_\tau \geq \Delta_{\tau-1} \geq \sum_{t\in\barT\setminus\{\tau\}} \delta_t$ we have $\|\nabla_\tau\| \geq \sum_{t\in\barT\setminus\{\tau\}} \|\nabla_t\|$.
 This means that a null update is triggered only when the loss is larger than the cumulative losses on all previous null updates.
-We can draw a few observations: (i) unless losses grow exponentially forever (which makes learning rather difficult), $\tau$ has a finite value even as $T$ grows; (ii) if losses are i.i.d.\! from a bounded distribution, large losses are observed exponentially fast and thus $\tau$ is necessarily small; (iii) when performing gradient descent on a convex surface, the largest losses are usually observed during the first few steps and then $\tau=O(1)$.
+We can draw a few observations: (i) unless losses grow exponentially forever (which makes learning rather difficult), $\tau$ has a finite value even as $T$ grows; (ii) if losses are i.i.d.\! from a bounded distribution, large losses are observed exponentially fast and thus $\tau$ is necessarily small; (iii) when performing gradient descent on a convex surface, the largest losses are usually observed during the first few steps and generally decreasing thereafter, then $\tau=O(1)$; (iv) it is not obvious from the analysis of SOLO-FTRL whether the $\sqrt{T}$ term can be reduced.

-The most likely `bad' scenario is when very small gradients $\ell$ are observed for $T-1$ steps and on the $T$-th step a large loss $L$ is incurred (possibly $\ptx_1$ starts on a plateau and the loss function is only quasiconvex).
+The most likely `bad' scenario is when gradients with very small norm $\|\ell_1\|$ are observed for $T-1$ steps and on the $T$-th step a large loss $L$ is incurred (possibly $\ptx_1$ starts on a plateau and the loss function is only quasiconvex).
 Moreover, we will prove in \cref{apdx:ftrl} that $\|\nabla_\tau\|^2 \geq \sum_{t < \tau} \|\nabla_t\|^2$.
-This means that in this scenario, to trigger a null update, we must have $L \geq \sqrt{T}\ell$, even if only one null update has been triggered before.
+This means that in this scenario, to trigger a null update, we must have $\|\ell_T\| \geq \sqrt{T}\|\ell_1\|$, even if only one null update has been triggered before.
 Hence, as long as losses do not grow faster than a factor $\sqrt{T}$, no null update is triggered.

 Hence, for most situations, the adaptivity to small quadratic losses $\sqrt{\sum_t \|\nabla_t\|^2}$ is restored.